Jack Rabbit

 $125.00 – $850.00Price range: $125.00 through $850.00

 Jack Rabbit can be printed on Fine Art Paper, Canvas, Metallic or Acrylic.
-Fine Art print is available in four materials in five sizes; Frames are available via special order; Prices are available on request; Shipping is added on top of special orders.
+Fine Art prints are available in four materials and five sizes.
+Frames are available via special order.
+Prices are available on request.
+Shipping is added to special orders.

 Description

 This print can be printed on Fine Art Paper, Canvas, Metallic or Acrylic.
-Fine Art print is available in four materials in five sizes; Frames are available via special order; Prices are available on request; Shipping is added on top of special orders.
+Wildlife photography prints are available in four materials and five sizes.
+Frames are available via special order through our Calgary photography shop.
+For custom sizes or display options, please contact Jardene Photography.
+Shipping is added to special orders.

-The Species of Jack Rabbits Found in Calgary
+The Species of Jack Rabbit Found in Calgary

 Calgary is home to two main species of jackrabbits: the White-tailed Jackrabbit (Lepus townsendii) and the Black-tailed Jackrabbit (Lepus californicus).
 These species, though similar in appearance, have distinct characteristics that set them apart.
 The White-tailed Jackrabbit is known for its larger size and distinctive white tail, which is prominently displayed when it hops away.
 This species is more commonly found in the northern parts of Calgary, where the open grasslands provide an ideal habitat.